Set Up Single ssign-on (SSO) Using OpenID Connect (OIDC) for Entra ID

 -

-Under Claim your email domains, select Claim domains or Edit claimed domains and specify the email domains that your organization uses.
-This allows you to recognize and redirect members to your IdP when they sign in.
-For instructions, see Claimed Email Domains.
+Under Claim your email domains, select Claim domains or Edit claimed domains and identify the email domains that your organization uses.
+This allows you to recognize and redirect users to your IdP when they sign in through your claimed email domains.

 -